wojtkowiak/babel-preset-node6-without-strict/README.md

 This preset complements existing V8-native functionality - it doesn't work _around_ it.

-The end result is nearly always a faster build and runtime.
+The end result is nearly always a faster build and script execution time.

 ## Key features: